In Alcohol Abuse, Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 If you experience any of the side effects mentioned, speak to your doctor.
 They might be able to adjust your dose or prescribe a different medication.

-Can You Drink Alcohol On Strattera?
+Can You Drink on Strattera?

 Since atomoxetine is different from other ADHD medications, many people wonder if you can mix Strattera and alcohol.
 But the answer is no, you should not drink while taking Strattera at all.